9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 A young Taiwanese saisiyat aboriginal girl in Hsinchu, Taiwan, wearing red ceremonial costume

-Saisiyat aboriginal culture, Hsinchu
+Saisiyat child, Hsinchu

 An aboriginal woman wearing traditional costume, flowers on her head, and smiling for the camera

-Aboriginal woman, Sun Moon Lake
+Indigenous woman, Sun Moon Lake

 Two Taiwanese aboriginal women in costume, smiling for the camera